netzmacht-archive/contao-dom-manipulator/README.md

 This extension hooks into the `parseFrontendTemplate` and `parseBackendTemplate` hook.
 It provides 4 events:

- * `Netzmacht\Contao\DomManipulator\Events::GET_RULES`
+ * `Netzmacht\Contao\DomManipulator\Events::CREATE_MANIPULATOR`
-   If the main event you need.
-Here you can create your rules for the manipulator.
+   It's the event which collects the rules and creates the manipulator.

  * `Netzmacht\Contao\DomManipulator\Events::START`
    It's just a state notification event.
 It's called before the manipulation starts.